 GENERAL EDUCATION SPECIAL POPULATIONS (ELL, Gifted, SWD) Core (K-5): HMH: Into Reading All Special Populations will receive the same core program.
 Unique Learning System (SWD in certain self-contained settings) Supplemental Instruction (K-5): University of Florida Literacy Institute (UFLI): Used only by Reading Team for Tier 2/3 All Special Populations may receive this program.
 Intervention (K-5): LEXIA: CORE5 All Special Populations will receive this intervention program.
-Lindamood-Bell: Seeing Stars and Visualizing & Verbalizing All Special Populations may receive this intervention program.
+Lindamood-Bell: Seeing Stars All Special Populations may receive this intervention program.
+Lindamood-Bell: Visualizing & Verbalizing All Special Populations may receive this intervention program.
 Core (6-8): HMH: Into Literature All Special Populations will receive the same core program.
 Unique Learning System (SWD in certain self-contained settings) Supplemental Instruction (6-8): None at this time None at this time Intervention (6-8): LEXIA: PowerUp All Special Populations will receive this intervention program.
-Lindamood-Bell: Seeing Stars and Visualizing & Verbalizing All Special Populations may receive this intervention program.
+Lindamood-Bell: Seeing Stars All Special Populations may receive this intervention program.
+Lindamood-Bell: Visualizing & Verbalizing All Special Populations may receive this intervention program.